SaneleMhlakaza/Angular.SovTechTest/README.md

 https://www.iis.net/downloads/microsoft/url-rewrite

-we have to download the code from the repository to our localhost/cloud.
+we have to download the code from the repository to our localhost.
 To do that, First we make sure that we have git installed on our machine then we can open a Cli terminal (e.g cmd,powershell, gitbash...) ideally from a folder that is easily accessible , once we have our cli terminal opened, we run the following git command:
 `git clone https://github.com/SaneleMhlakaza/Angular.SovTechTest.git`

 Open the the angular code with Visual Studio Code by running the following from Angular.SovTechTest folder